Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### Malware Delivery Methods

-Malwares can be delivered to the victim in multiple ways :
+Malware can be delivered to the victim in multiple ways :
 - **autorun** on external media mount : USB / CD / Floppy Disk
 - **phishing link** : drive-by installation, download links...
 - **auto-execution** of downloaded executables : (py, vbs, bat, exe)
 - **VBA macro** triggered when a Word/Excel document is open

-Many modern malwares are fileless : they either attach to an existing executable, or store their file in a temporary directory and then remove the files.
+Modern malware are often fileless : they either attach to an existing executable, or store their file in a temporary directory and then remove the files.
 This makes it harder for antivirus to detect them by signature.

+### Malware Analysis

+Malware can be either **targeted** (like StuxNet against Iran nuclear plant) or **mass campaigns** (like the Wannacry ransomware).

+Malware usually perform 4 steps to infect a system :
+- **Delivery** : the malware enters the target system (USB, PDF attachment...)
+- **Execution** : the malware runs to execute the malicious code
+- **Persistence** : the malware maintains its persistence to survive reboot and hide its presence
+- **Propagation** : the malware propagates to other machines

+A malware infection leaves some evidence in the infected system, that security analysts identify to understand the malware behavior.
+Malware are classified based on the evidence they leave on each step of their life cycle.

+Malware can leave 2 types of evidence :
+- **host-based signatures** : encrypted files, installed programs, modified services, registry values, environment variables...
+- **network-based signatures** : networking communication during delivery, execution and propagation

+There are 2 types of malware analysis :
+- **static analysis** : high level analysis without executing the program (signature, strings check...)
+  - MD5 checksum (against VirusTotal for example)
+  - SysinternalsSuite `strings` command to identify suspicious strings
+- **dynamic analysis** : detailed analysis by executing the program in a controlled environment and analysing its behavior

 ## Attack Types